-CAT's priority transit capital improvement projects included in the financially constrained 2045 MTP are listed below.
+CAT's priority transit capital improvement projects included in the financially constrained 2045 MTP are listed in Table 4.6.
 These transit investments will benefit both EJ target and non-EJ target populations.
 CORE MPO has also set aside some highway revenues from the 2045 MTP to make transit improvements.